snuq/Script-Shortcut/Readme.md

 ### 0.6
    * Cleaned up code
-   * Added ability to call buttons with Ctrl-Shift-<Number Key>
+   * Added ability to call buttons with Ctrl-Shift-
    * When creating a new button, the filename is first used for the title, then user is asked to rename